interestingforked/shushud/doc/resource_ownership_api.md

 ## Purpose

 Providers will be submitting billable events that are related to a resource in the cloud.
-(A resource will primaraly be a heroku app but we should not limit ourselves to an app, hence we use resource as the noun.)
+(A resource will primarily be a heroku app but we should not limit ourselves to an app, hence we use resource as the noun.)
 When we build an invoice for an account, we will need to determine which billable events will be associated with the invoice.
 We will also need to take into consideration